Iterating Symmetric Extensions: The generics problem and productive iterations

 So our automorphisms become partial automorphisms.
 Given $\gaut{\vec\pi}$ we can only apply it to a condition $p$ if each initial segment has enough information about the action on the remainder of the condition.
 Similarly we lose the ability to mix over supports, we have to resort only to excellent supports.
 Everything becomes far more complicated to state, as we always have to keep track what sort of information our condition already decides about a given automorphism sequence.

 Of course, this is not a mathematical problem.
-We only ever used finitely many automorphisms in each of the proofs, so we can always make finitely many extensions to decide the needed information, and then argue via density and genericity arguments.
+We only ever used finitely many automorphisms in each of the proofs, so we can always make finitely many extensions to decide the needed information, and then argue via density and genericity.

+But what good is a hammer which is too heavy to use?
 Ideally, we would have worked out this entire method and then we could have danced at both weddings: work with the Jech iterations for simplicity, but when you need to pick generics switch to Kunen iterations and argue your point.
 However the increased complexity compelled us to choose a different route.